mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 * deep work, deep focus, avoid distractions
 * prioritize yourself first, the selfishness illusion
 * inbound, not outbound. make them come to you. don't go to them. pull, not push. get pursued, don't pursue.

+Some principles (these are not really habits/systems):

+* hold options, hold the power. your loyalty is to yourself.
+* if it is important to you, you will find a way. if not, you'll find an excuse.